Colleges by Location

 Campus Life

 Not everything at Lehigh University is about learning and grades: campus life is an essential part of your educational experience.
-Check out some info about campus life at Lehigh University.
+Find out some info about campus life at Lehigh University.

 Student Organizations

-This school has 275 open-membership student organizations you can participate in.
-This number includes sororities and fraternities.
-The percentage of male students who are members of organizations is 13 and female students 16.
-The student organization that gathers the largest number of students is South Asian Students Association, followed by Student Senate and Marching 97.
+The number of student organizations and groups with open membership at this school is 275.
+That includes sororities and fraternities.
+At this school, 13% of male students are members of social organizations, while that percentage is 16 for female students.
+The student organization with the highest level of popularity is South Asian Students Association, followed by Student Senate and Marching 97.
 Other popular organizations among the students at Lehigh University are Cheese Club and Outing Club.

-Those who like music can join the Lehigh University band or chorus.
+If you are interested in music, you can join the Lehigh University band or chorus.
 There is a drama club you can join if acting is something that interests you.
-For individuals with an interest in media and communication, Lehigh University publishes its own newspaper and has its own radio station.
+You have a passion for media and communication?
+Lehigh University publishes its own newspaper and has its own radio station.

 Student Services